interaction-lab/PyLips/docs/source/usage/multiple_faces.rst

 What's better than one PyLips face?
 Two PyLips faces!

-PyLips was designed to control multiple faces as once.
+PyLips was designed to control multiple faces at once.
 This works by assigning a unique name to each face, and then using that name to control the face.
 This is done by passing the name to the ``RobotFace`` constructor.